uiuc-focal-lab/llm-priming-attacks/README.md

         --batch_size 25 \
         --max_batch_size 25

 This script launches an interactive tool with various commands for attacking Llama 2.
-It also includes an "interactive mode" which allows the user to step through the autoregressive generation for conducting manual priming attacks.
+It also includes an "interactive mode," which allows the user to alternate between manual priming and generation to carry out more complex attacks.
 To run an attack:
-1. Use the `i` command to turn off "interactive mode" so that the model outputs are stochastically generated.
+1. Use the `i` command to turn off "interactive mode" so that the model outputs are completely stochastically generated.
 2. Use the `w <FILE PATH>` command to specify the file for writing the model outputs.
 3. Use the `r <FILE PATH>` command to read the priming attack file and start attacking.